-9 things that anyone who learnt to ride in adulthood will know - Horse & Hound
+9 things that anyone who learnt to ride as an adult will know

-It's never too late to start riding – but beginning as an adult rather than as a child does give you a different perspective on the whole malarkey.
-Do any of these sound familiar...?
+It’s never too late to start – but learning to ride a horse as an adult rather than as a child does give you a different perspective on the whole malarkey.
+Do any of these sound familiar…?

 1. Cantering for the first time is better than getting a promotion at work (and just as daunting).
 The thrill of whizzing about on a horse is pretty much the same whether you’re a child or an adult, it’s just that adults are a bit more bothered about falling off.

 2. Horsey shopping is a dangerous pastime when you’ve got a grown-up credit card with a grown-up credit limit.
-Did those Ariat Bromonts just fall into my online shopping basket — how did that happen?
+Did those expensive riding boots just fall into my online shopping basket – how did that happen?
 And now I’ve paid for them.
 Oops!

 3. You feel like a teenager all over again.
 Being shouted at by riding instructors, coveting your first pony, checking with your newsagents every other day whether the latest Horse & Hound has arrived yet, like you used to do with Jackie – you’re 40 going on 15.